inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The :ned:`Sctp` module automatically notifies the :cpp:`SctpSocket`
 about incoming connections.
-The socket in turn notifies the application
+The socket, in turn, notifies the application
 using the :fun:`ICallback::socketAvailable` method of the callback
 interface.
 Finally, incoming :protocol:`SCTP` connections must be
 accepted by the application before they can be used: